-The majority of the maintenance and operation service delivery is undertaken under three contracts based on geographic areas as follows:
+The majority of the maintenance and operation service delivery is undertaken under two contracts based on two geographic areas: Golden Bay and the remainder of the District (Tasman Bay).

-- · Golden Bay

-- Tasman Bay

-- Lakes Murchison

 The contractors performance is monitored by an auditor, employed under contract by the Council.